 Made up of 25 cities from within the G20 countries, the U20 aims to feed the perspective and the priorities of cities into the broader G20 process, with specific focus on issues such as global development, climate, the future of work, social inclusion and integration.
 Each year, the U20 recommendations are shared with the G20 Leaders.

-The U20 initiative is facilitated by C40 Cities, in collaboration with United Cities and Local Governments (UCLG).
+The U20 initiative is co-convened by C40 Cities and United Cities and Local Governments.

 The “Civil Society 20” Engagement Group (C20) is an open community, channeling the voice of civil society around the world into the G20 process since 2013.
 It provides a platform to bring forth proposals and demands stemming from civil society, with particular emphasis on the environment, sustainable development, gender equality, human rights and social, economic and climate justice.